EnesGjurgjiali/mindFrame/README.md

 - Assign a daily mood (1-5 stars or emoji)
 - Visual feedback shown on the calendar

+### 💸 Expense Tracker (NEW!)

+- Log daily expenses with amount, description, and category
+- Set and track daily & monthly budgets
+- See total spent and remaining for today and this month
+- Edit/delete expenses, all stored locally
+- Smooth, collapsible UI that blends with the app

 ### 💾 Offline Persistence